sashasimkin/transmission-multiple-watch-folders/README.md

 ## Additional arguments

-By default the script scans the directory every 5 seconds.
-This can be chaned by settings desired number of seconds in the `--poll-interval` argument.
+By default, the script scans the directory every 5 seconds.
+This can be changed by setting the desired number of seconds in the `--poll-interval` argument.